Imagine having something so debilitatingly convincing that it literally causes your entire body to want to murder itself.

-yeah, that’s right I said murder. for all you office fans out there doesn’t that make you think of dwight schrute? after all that’s what they why they call it murder, not muckduck….
+For all you office fans out there doesn’t that make you think of Dwight Schrute?
 R is the of the most menacing of sounds right?

 When we try to tell someone what depression is, it’s common that you can feel like something’s getting lost in translation.
 To you it may seem like they’ll just never understand, and to them it may seem like it just doesn’t make sense.
 The reason it’s tough to share your experience of depression with someone is because it feels like you’re sharing a deep part of yourself.
-And not the part of yourself you’re proud of.
+It is most likely not a part of yourself that you’re proud of.
 It’s the part that you don’t like, the part that you don’t want the world to see.

 I could sit here and try to explain the feelings of my depression, but unfortunately I do not think it is humanly possible to express or communicate the feelings that accompany my depression.
+Also as I previously mentioned, I think it would get lost in translation.
 For someone to truly understand the feelings depression brings, would require a reference or personal experience, which is the last thing I would wish on anyone.

 “Sadness is more or less like a head cold – with patience, it passes.
 Depression is like cancer.”Barbara Kingsolver